BenRogersWPG/WebSearch/README.md

 - Walkthrough to help you get started using the extension
 - JSON snippet to help you customize your default search engines
 - Full control over the extension's information and warning notification messages
-- **NEW** Option to allow appending your own query when performing a search using selected text
+- Option to allow appending your own query when performing a search using selected text
+- **NEW** Option to keep the search bar open, even if it loses focus *(in beta)*
 - Lots of extension Settings for your own customizations (choose literally any website with a search feature)
 ![Animation of adding a new search engine to the Web Search extension using the extension settings, then performing a search using the new search engine](images/web-search-add-any-site.gif)